-6. The Executive Department and the exclusive representative

-shall each pay one-half of the cost of arbitration.
+6. The Executive Department and the exclusive representative shall each pay one-half of the cost of arbitration.

+Sec.
+37. 1.
+For each separate issue that is in dispute after arbitration proceedings are held pursuant to section 36 of this act, the arbitrator shall incorporate either the final offer of the Executive Department or the final offer of the exclusive representative into his decision.
+The arbitrator shall not revise or amend the final offer of either party on any issue.

+2. To determine which final offers to incorporate into his decision, the arbitrator shall assess the reasonableness of:

+(a) The position of each party as to each issue in dispute; and

+(b) The contractual terms and provisions contained in each final offer.

+- 3. In assessing reasonableness pursuant to subsection 2, the arbitrator shall: - (a) Compare the terms and conditions of employment for the employees within the workplace relations unit with the terms and conditions of employment for other employees performing similar services and for other employees generally: - (1) In public employment in comparable communities; and

+(2) In private employment in comparable communities; and

+(b) Consider, without limitation, such other factors as are normally or traditionally used as part of discussions of workplace relations, mediation, arbitration or other methods of dispute resolution to determine the terms and conditions of employment for employees in public or private employment.

+4. The arbitrator shall render a written decision within 45 days after the conclusion of the arbitration proceedings or before any later date which is set by agreement of the parties.

+5. Except as otherwise provided in section 38 of this act, each provision that is included in a decision of the arbitrator is final and binding upon the parties.

 - Sec.
-35. 1.
-For each separate issue that is in dispute after arbitration proceedings are held pursuant to section 34 of this act, the arbitrator shall incorporate either the final offer of the Executive Department or the final offer of the exclusive representative into his decision.
-The arbitrator shall not revise or amend the final offer of either party on any issue. - 2.
-To determine which final offers to incorporate into his decision, the arbitrator shall assess the reasonableness of: - (a) The position of each party as to each issue in dispute; and - (b) The contractual terms and provisions contained in each final offer. - 3.
-In assessing reasonableness pursuant to subsection 2, the arbitrator shall: - (a) Compare the terms and conditions of employment for the employees within the workplace relations unit with the terms and conditions of employment for other employees performing similar services and for other employees generally: - (1) In public employment in comparable communities; and - (2) In private employment in comparable communities; and - (b) Consider, without limitation, such other factors as are normally or traditionally used as part of discussions of workplace relations, mediation, arbitration or other methods of dispute resolution to determine the terms and conditions of employment for employees in public or private employment. - 4.
-The arbitrator shall render a written decision within 45 days after the conclusion of the arbitration proceedings or before any later date which is set by agreement of the parties. - 5.
-Except as otherwise provided in section 36 of this act, each provision that is included in a decision of the arbitrator is final and binding upon the parties.

-- Sec.
-36. 1.
-Except as otherwise provided in this section, a party may seek judicial review in the district court of the decision of an arbitrator made pursuant to section 35 of this act based upon jurisdictional grounds or upon the grounds that the decision: - (a) Was procured by fraud, collusion or other similar unlawful means; or - (b) Was not supported by competent, material and substantial evidence on the whole record and based upon the factors set forth in section 35 of this act. - 2.
+38. 1.
+Except as otherwise provided in this section, a party may seek judicial review in the district court of the decision of an arbitrator made pursuant to section 37 of this act based upon jurisdictional grounds or upon the grounds that the decision: - (a) Was procured by fraud, collusion or other similar unlawful means; or - (b) Was not supported by competent, material and substantial evidence on the whole record and based upon the factors set forth in section 37 of this act. - 2.
 If a party seeks judicial review pursuant to this section, the district court may stay the contested portion of the decision of the arbitrator until the court rules on the matter. - 3.
 The district court may affirm or reverse the contested portion of the decision of the arbitrator, in whole or in part, but the court may not remand the matter to the arbitrator or require any additional fact-finding or decision making by the arbitrator. - 4.
 If the district court reverses any part of the contested portion of the decision of the arbitrator, the court shall enter an order invalidating that part of the decision of the arbitrator, and that part of the decision of the arbitrator is void and must not be given effect. - Sec.
-37. 1.
-If a provision of a workplace relations agreement does not require an amendment to existing statute by the Legislature to be given effect, the provision becomes effective pursuant to the provisions of the workplace relations agreement. - 2.
-If a provision of the workplace relations agreement requires an amendment to existing statute by the Legislature to be given effect, the provision becomes effective, if at all, on the date on which the necessary amendment to existing statute becomes effective. - Sec.
-38. 1.
-Except as otherwise provided in this section, the Executive Department and the exclusive representative of the workplace relations unit may engage in supplemental discussions of workplace relations concerning any terms and conditions of employment which are peculiar to or which uniquely affect fewer than all the employees within the workplace relations unit if such supplemental terms and conditions of employment are not included in any provision of the workplace relations agreement then in effect between the Executive Department and the workplace relations unit. - 2.
-The Executive Department and an exclusive representative may engage in supplemental discussions of workplace relations pursuant to subsection 1 for fewer than all the employees within two or more workplace relations units that the exclusive representative represents if the requirements of subsection 1 are met for each such workplace relations unit.
+39. 1.
+If a provision of a workplace relations agreement does not require an amendment to existing statute by the Legislature to be given effect, the provision becomes effective pursuant to the provisions of the workplace relations agreement.